Quantivio/face_characters_detection/README.md

 # Face Detection API

-A simple face detection API made with Python and Flask, using the Deepface library.
+A simple face detection API made with Python Flask and FastAPI, using the Deepface library.

 ## Tech Stack